Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 Homework is frequently a flashpoint.
 The work itself may be well within their ability, but sitting down to do it because they have been told to is a different matter entirely.
 Parents describe hours of avoidance, distraction, arguments, and eventual meltdown over assignments the child could complete in fifteen minutes if they chose to start.

 Peer relationships become more complex.
-PDA children at this age are often socially aware and want friendships, but their need to control the direction of play and their resistance to following social rules they didn't choose creates friction.
-They may be seen as bossy, intense, or exhausting by peers without understanding why.
+PDA children at this age are often socially aware and want friendships, but their need to control the direction of play and their resistance to following social rules they didn't choose create friction.
+They may be seen by peers as bossy, intense, or exhausting without understanding why.

 In the classroom, they may refuse to write despite being highly verbal, resist teacher instructions while engaging enthusiastically in self-directed learning, argue about rules they consider arbitrary, or become suddenly unwell when a demanded task approaches.
 Teachers often describe them as bright but baffling — capable of sophisticated discussion but unable to produce a worksheet.